 Although research suggests that ashwagandha may help with symptoms of depression, it is limited, hence more is needed.
 Therefore, you should not try to use it as a substitute for antidepressant medication.

 Society’s expectations are part of the reason men are less likely to discuss or seek help for their mental health problems.
 Furthermore, phrases such as “man up” may seem like a harmless way to tell a man to tackle his responsibilities head on, be strong, or show less emotion, but the phrase itself implies that doing any of these things is gender specific.
-Moreover, it implies that they can be more or less of a man based on behavior.
+Moreover, it implies that they can be more or less of a man based on behaviour.

 Finally, if you’re concerned about your mental health, talk to your GP.
 It can be daunting, but most people find that speaking to their GP and getting help and support can make a big difference to their lives.
-Additionally, if you’re in distress and need immediate help or are feeling like ending your life, please call 911 or go to ER and ask for the contact of the nearest crisis resolution team.
+Additionally, if you’re in distress and need immediate help or are feeling like ending your life, please call 999 or go to A&E and ask for the contact of the nearest crisis resolution team.
 These are teams of mental health care professionals who work with people in severe distress.

 Benefits of ashwagandha as an aphrodisiac